“Hearst Magazines and Verizon Media may earn commission or revenue on some items through the links below.”

 Reader, it worked.

-Lo and behold, on Christmas morning two unwrapped Dysons from Costco sat in the corner of the living room.
-There was a V8 Animal (specifically designed for pet hair) and a V10 for my mom, because she decided she wanted one too.
-I quickly conned her into thinking the V8 was better and "significantly more light weight" (it's literally .1 lb lighter) and convinced her to switch.
-Turns out, sometimes you do get what you pay for, and I'm legit horrified at the life of filth I lived in before becoming a Dyson owner.
+Lo and behold, on Christmas morning, two unwrapped Dysons from Costco sat in the corner of the living room.
+There was a V8 Animal, specifically designed for pet hair, (the V8 Absolute, which comes with additional brush heads is now on sale at Dyson for 23% off) and a V10 for my mom, because she decided she wanted one too.
+I quickly conned her into thinking the V8 was better and “significantly more lightweight” (it’s literally .1 lb lighter) and convinced her to switch.
+Turns out, sometimes you do get what you pay for, and I’m legit horrified at the life of filth I lived in before becoming a Dyson owner.

 The Dyson V10 Sucks Up the Tiniest Dust Bunnies.

-When I brought the machine back to my tiny 400-sq-ft apartment, I filled an entire canister of dust from just my 3x5 living room rug, which I cleaned during that performance for my mom.
-And that was on the Dyson's low setting.
+When I brought the machine back to my tiny 400-square-foot apartment, I filled an entire canister of dust from just my 3x5 living room rug, which I’d “cleaned” during that performance for my mom.
+And that was on the Dyson’s low setting.
 Disgusted and fascinated, I proceeded to clean every inch of my apartment.
 Now the only units of measurements I go by are Dyson canisters.

 You have to hold the trigger down to use it.
 Dyson tries to market this feature like it’s a cool battery-saving superpower.
 But as a consumer, it’s mostly a pain in the ass.
 Some people online said they used cable ties to lock the trigger into position during use.
 When I tried this, it wasn’t comfortable to hold with the V8 or the V10.
 Dyson, if you’re listening, PLEASE make a trigger lock option!
 It’s really hard for people with arthritic hands or carpal tunnel (me) to hold that sucker down.
 My place is super small, so it’s not a huge issue, but that really shouldn’t even be a factor I have to consider for $400, you know?

 The attachments are stupid pricey.
-I wanted a hardwood floor head for the high-traffic areas of my place, but it would've been $130.
-If you think I'm about to drop 1/3 of what I spent on the actual vacuum on a cleaning attachment, you are out of your damn MIND, James Dyson.
+I wanted a hardwood-floor head for the high-traffic areas of my place, but it would’ve been $130.
+If you think I’m about to drop one-third of what I spent on the actual vacuum on a cleaning attachment, you are out of your damn MIND, James Dyson.

 The MAX suction (now renamed “Boost”) setting lasts for literally—I’m not making this up—five minutes.
 You rarely even need to use that setting, but the fact that it’s advertised as only lasting five minutes stresses me out.